Chethanac29/Sigma-Web-Development-Course/README.md

 <br>
 Before that i started to know more about Git and Github in an youtube tutorial.
 <br>
-# I wanna master web development Never Give Up.
+# I wanna master web development and will Never Give Up.